Debate On ICE Protests, Immigration, And Israel vs Iran!

 Pause.

-Yeah, just yeah.
+Yeah, just no worries.

-Uh what's going on, Myron?
+What's going on, Myron?

 I just want to shout out the whole team, bro.

-He's a real G, man.
+He's a real chief, man.

 100%, bro.

-Shout out Rumble, bro.
+Shout out, Rumble, bro.

 Shout out Castle Club.

-So basically, bro, most people don't know, but like the whole idea of like, bro, like Israel being our greatest ally and Jewish and Jewish supremacy, bro, is basically like people always ask, like, why are Jewish people like so present in like uh politics, media, and like business and banks, etc., bro?
+But the whole idea of Israel being our greatest ally and Jewish supremacy, bro, is basically like, people always ask, why are Jewish people so present in politics, media, and like business and banks, et cetera, bro?

-Like, they can basically do whatever they want, bro.
+Like they can basically do whatever they want, bro.

-Like, they can ascend, they can become whatever, bro, with like no regard for like human decency or anything like that.
+Like they can ascend, they can become whatever, bro, with like no regard for like human decency or anything like that.

-By the way, L Israel free Gaza.
+By the way, Israel, free Gaza.

-Yeah, because they actually do.
+Because they actually do.

 So go ahead and check it out.

-I just wanted to say that uh L Israel, bro.
+I just wanted to say that.

-Can I say free Palestine?
+Can I say Free Palestine?

 Yeah, yeah.

-Well, free Palestine, bro.
+Well, Free Palestine, bro.

 Y'all already know, bro.

-I know I'm ripping a foreign country flag on my hat, bro.
+I know I'm ripping a foreign country flag on my hat, bro, but I am an American, bro.

-Like in Cameroon, bro, we don't really want illegal immigrants who come in and damage our country, bro.
+And like, everybody knows, like, in Cameroon, bro, we don't really want illegal immigrants who come in and damage our country, bro.

-I understand Americans who don't want illegal immigrants as well who come in damage their country, bro.
+I understand Americans who don't want illegal immigrants as well who come in and damage their country, bro.

-Even though there's a certain group of people who do more damage, obviously for obvious reasons, bro.
+Even though there's a certain group of people who do more damage, obviously, for obvious reasons, bro.

 But that's all I want to throw out there, bro.

-Thank you, bro.
+Hey, thank you, bro.

-Bro's a comedian, man.
+Yeah, bro, as a comedian, man.

 You got your camera?

-Oh shit.
+Oh, shit.

 It's fucking hilarious, bro.

-It's like a hilarious man.
+It's like hilarious, man.

 All right, who's up next, bro?

-Because we're live, we're live on the, but they won't be able to pick you up, bro.
+So it's like it kind of defeats the purpose because we're live, we're live on the, but they will be able to pick you up, bro.

 Who's up?